K-Mistele/bladerunner/CPP/BlackLight/README.md

 3. Allocate memory in the current process in `PAGE_READWRITE` mode
 4. Write the shellcode to memory
 5. Change the memory protections on the shellcode to `PAGE_EXECUTE_READ`
-6. Queue and APC thread to execute the shellcode
+6. Queue an APC for the main thread to execute the shellcode
 7. Call `NtTestAlert` to force the process to flush the APC Queue and execute the shellcode

 ## Customization